johannah-23/motulator/README.md

 Notes
 -----
 This is the very first experimental version.
 No testing has been carried out yet.
 There can be bugs and misleading comments.
 Many interfaces will change in the later versions.
-The example control algorithms aim to be simple yet feasible, and they have not been optimized at all.
+The example control algorithms aim to be simple yet feasible, and they have not been optimized at all...